kushal-93/volatility-model-stock-price/README.md

 # volatility-model-stock-price
-A component based volatility model using Autoregression and LSTM
+## A model with Autoregression and LSTM for forecasting volatility in stock price.
+The volatility data is divided into long and short term components and both components are processed seperately.
+The final results are aggregated to get the forecast.